tobyjsullivan/making-friends-episode-prep/README.md

 making-friends-episode-prep
 ===========================

-A script that takes an input MP3 file and outputs an M4A with album art for Making Friends.
+A script to transcode MP3 file to M4A with album art for Making Friends.

 Usage
 ---